emqx/cloud-docs/en_US/price/pricing.md

 Spend Limit helps you control how much money your Serverless deployment spends each month, and you'll receive a reminder when you reach that limit.
 You can set the Spend Limit when you create your deployment, and you can change it later.

-The spend limit can be an integer from 0 to 10000:
+The spending limit can be an integer from 0 to 10000:

-- If it is set to 0, the deployment will only consume the free quota, which is 1 million connection minutes, 1 GB of traffic and 1 million rule actions per month.
+- If it is set to 0, the deployment will only consume the free quota, which is 1 million connection minutes, 1 GB of traffic, and 1 million rule action executions per month.
 When the free quota is used up, the deployment will be stopped.
 - If it is set to an integer between 1 and 10,000, an action should also be selected when the consumption of the deployment reaches the limit for the month, such as stopping the deployment or reminding and continuing to charge.
 If there is an overdue bill, regardless of the action you previously set, the deployment will be stopped.

 ## Dedicated Plan